-The following examples are from 12×12 Flush Mount and 10×14 Fine Art Overlay albums.
+The following examples are from a 12×12 Flush Mount album.
 The center fold in the middle of each spread divides it into two pages.
 Before you begin the album design process, it is important for you to understand our vision for telling your story.
 Here are a few sample spreads to help illustrate our album design philosophy.

 Sample Spread 1 – Details